Urban Scholar · Strategist · Author

 My monograph, Reassembling Digital Placemaking: Participation and Politics, explores how communities, industries and governments co-produce urban space, and what that means for participation and democracy.
 Drawing on cases from Australia, China and Taiwan, it examines #placemaking as a testing ground for urban politics, proposing a tripartite assemblage model of urban politics as issue-based, sociotechnically-enabled, relational and cosmopolitical.
 My co-edited volume with Nikos Papastergiadis and Danielle Wyatt, Place without Borders: Arts Precincts and Public Culture in Victoria, is forthcoming in 2026.

-In practice, I apply this thinking as Senior Advisor at Victoria's Department of Education, leading strategic planning and partnerships for Tech Schools, a state-wide school centres of innovation network.
+Previously, I was Senior Advisor at Victoria's Department of Education, leading strategic planning and partnerships for Tech Schools, a state-wide school centres of innovation network.
 Traditional education flows knowledge downward from centralised pedagogy and intellectual authorities.
 Tech Schools invert this: the places hold the knowledge, government brings students into that space, and students co-design problems and solutions guided by communities and industry experts.

 Beyond government, I'm increasingly drawn to how communities find their footing and voice within the institutions that resource them.
-I work through my own practice, Ouro, with place-based and regenerative communities navigating institutional systems.
+I work through my own practice, Studio Ouro, with place-based and regenerative communities navigating institutional systems.

 With my partner and our cat Ophelia, I commute between Naarm (Melbourne) and regional Victoria as a proud owner and supporter of Passive House.
 I welcome collaboration on research, writing and strategic projects in English and Mandarin.
 Drop a line.